 All Fire Restrictions have been lifted.
 There are no wildfires currently in or near the park.

 To find current hiking trail conditions and closures visit the Hiking the Trails page of the park website.
 Scroll down to the link to the area hiking maps.

 Animals in the park are active year-round, but especially so in the fall.
-Be extra careful of wildlife that may be along roads.
-Deer frequent the sides of the roadways and may dash out in front of your car.
-Always make sure to always stay at least 25 yards from all wildlife and at least 100 yards from bears or wolves.
+Be alert for wildlife along roads and always abide by the speed limit.
+Deer frequent the sides of the roadways and may dash out in front of cars.
+Always be sure to stay at least 25 yards (23 m) from all wildlife and at least 100 yards (91 m) from bears and wolves.

 Tips for Dealing with Crowds

 May through September is the busiest time of the year in Glacier National Park.
 Within that, July and August are the busiest of all.

 Many visitors fall in love with Glacier and then want to know how to reduce their footprint.

 Last updated: May 11, 2022